BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-As you can see we use `GenServer` behaviour in our module.
+As you can see, we use `GenServer` behaviour in our module.
 I require also Logger as we would like to print some info to the STDOUT.

 In `start_link/1` function we start new `GenServer`.
 When our generic server was started as a first process in the cluster then it becomes master process.
 In the case when there is already running process with globally registered name `{:global, __MODULE__}` we log info that our process will be a slave process with a reference to existing PID on another node in the cluster.